paritytrading/parity/applications/system/README.md

-# Parity Matching Engine
+# Parity Trading System

-Parity Matching Engine is a server application that implements the matching engine for the trading system.
+Parity Trading System is a server application for running a financial exchange.

 ## Download